Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... exd5

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4... d5.
-Among the most prolific practitioners on the White side are Aleksey Dreev (18 games), Anatoly Karpov (12 games), Viktor Erdos (11 games).
-On the Black side, notable exponents include Andrei Sokolov (13 games), Mikhail Botvinnik (11 games), Alexandra Kosteniuk (10 games).
+Among the most prolific White practitioners are Aleksey Dreev (18 games), Anatoly Karpov (12 games), Viktor Erdos (11 games).
+Black-side regulars include Andrei Sokolov (13 games), Mikhail Botvinnik (11 games), Alexandra Kosteniuk (10 games).

 Practice on Chessiverse